no collateral required*

 What Are The Disadvantages of Credit Card Processing Loans?

-- Get access to funds quickly
+- Get access to funds fast

-- Approval process is easy
+- The approval process is easy

 - Less than perfect credit accepted